 Kuwait’s population comprises 70% expatriates.
 Of the country’s roughly 4.5 million residents, only a little over one million are native Kuwaitis, while close to two million are expatriates hailing from different Asian countries.
 Another population “quirk” of Kuwait is that in the age group from 30 to 65, men outnumber women nearly two to one.

-In 2017, rating website Listography.com listed the Kuwaiti dinar as the most valuable currency worldwide not only because of its stability but also for the fact that it trades at a rate of 3.30 USD to 1 dinar.
+In November 2020, rating website fxssi.com listed the Kuwaiti dinar as the most valuable currency worldwide not only because of its stability but also for the fact that it traded at a rate of 3.27 USD to 1 dinar.